Codie-Academy/module2-assignments/functions_and_closures/functions.md

 4. Create a function called `findMax` that takes an array of integers as input and returns the largest number in the array.

-Feel free to use these quizzes and exercises in your academy's curriculum, and I can provide solutions or further explanations if needed.